Backlinks — use cases and design space

 The gap

 The knowledge system tracks outbound links well: notes have inline links and "Relevant Notes" footers declaring what they depend on.
 But no note knows who links TO it.
-An agent reading deploy-time-learning-the-missing-middle.md — which is referenced by 10+ files — sees only the notes it cites, not the notes that cite it.
+An agent reading deploy-time-learning-is-the-missing-middle.md — referenced by 48 other notes at time of writing — sees only the notes it cites, not the notes that cite it.

-The system provides grep-based discovery (rg 'note-title\.md' --glob '*.md'), but that's a manual step agents have to think to perform.
-Backlinks would make inbound connections visible at reading time, not just searchable.
+Grep-based discovery exists (rg 'note-title\.md' --glob '*.md'), but agents have to think to run it.
+The question is whether inbound connections should be visible at reading time, and if so, how.

 Concrete use cases